jponko/HF-Clothesline-Antenna-and-Controller/README.md

 ![Remote](remote-front.jpg)

-The SSD1306 OLED is epoxied to the pcb using plastic standoffs UV light activated epoxy.
+The SSD1306 OLED is held in place using plastic standoffs that are epoxied to the pcb.

 ![Remote](remote-back.jpg)